Vanilla-OS/handbook/articles/en/installation.md

 ## Booting into Vanilla OS

 After the installer finishes, all you need to do is reboot and remove the USB stick.
 Vanilla OS will be waiting for you.

+If you have multiple disks and the system doesn't boot Vanilla OS, adjust the boot settings in a way similar to [Booting from the USB flash drive](https://docs.vanillaos.org/handbook/en/installation#booting-from-the-usb-flash-drive) above.

 ## First Setup